Inflect logo

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 5.
-The local ecosystem consists of reliable regional providers and national carriers that facilitate sturdy connections to larger German exchange points as of September 2025.
-This ensures localized traffic remains efficient while maintaining paths to global backbones.
+Carrier Density & Carrier Neutrality: Carrier count: over 5 as of September 2025.
+The local ecosystem consists of reliable regional providers and national carriers that facilitate sturdy paths to larger German exchange points.
+This ensures localized traffic remains efficient while maintaining access to global backbones.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-While there are no direct physical on–ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city limits, facilities maintain high–capacity private extensions to Frankfurt as of September 2025.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+While there are no direct physical on–ramps within the city, facilities maintain high–capacity private extensions to Frankfurt.
 This setup provides a balance between local physical security and global cloud scale.

 Internet Exchange Points (IXPs): Traffic is typically backhauled to DE–CIX Frankfurt, the primary national exchange, ensuring that local deployments maintain global reach and low–latency peering as of September 2025.

-Bare Metal: High–performance compute options are available through regional providers and national specialists such as IONOS or OVHcloud as of September 2025.
+Bare Metal: High–performance compute options are available through regional providers and specialists such as IONOS or OVHcloud as of September 2025.
 These offer purpose–built hardware for specific performance requirements where virtualization overhead is not acceptable.

 Power Analysis